Cragdoo/vninja/content/post/2014-06-08-marvin-speculation.md

-<blockquote>_Why should I want to make anything up?
-Life's bad enough as it is without wanting to invent anymore of it._
+<blockquote>Why should I want to make anything up?
+Life's bad enough as it is without wanting to invent anymore of it.<br/>
 - Marvin, the Paranoid Android</blockquote>